anabrid/THAThc/README.md

 ## Software
-The Arduino library for the hybrid controller can be found [here]{THAThc}.
+The Arduino library for the hybrid controller can be found [here](THAThc).
 It offers an object based interface to the hybrid controller as shown in the following code example:
 ```
 #include "THAThc.h"